uwu-tools/gh-jira-issue-sync/README.md

 `log-level` is the minimum level which will be logged; any output below this value will be discarded.

+`confirm` is for confirming a production run, it must be explicitly set to `true`, otherwise it will be a dry run by default and no changes will be executed in Jira

 `github-token` is a personal access token used to access GitHub as a specific user.